 Can’t I just test it myself?

 Sure!
 You can purchase a home test kit at most local hardware stores and do it yourself.
 If you hire Indoor Science to do your radon testing, we typically test a minimum of 4 locations and use more advanced technology only available to professionals.
 We test multiple locations because there can be problems in corners of the property that may not be picked up if only measuring in the center of the room.
 Also, our professional-grade devices integrate the radon concentration throughout the entire analysis unlike those available at the hardware store.
 We go through a 30 point inspection checklist to ensure the highest accuracy of the test results.
-If doing the test yourself, you may not know the preferred thermostat setting for the duration of the test or how to handle outdoor air ventilation.
+If doing the test yourself, you may not know the preferred thermostat setting for the duration of the test or how to handle bathroom exhaust fans, fireplaces, attic ventilation, or outdoor air intakes.
+As the second leading cause of lung cancer

 What if my radon test levels are high?